xchem/fragalysis-api/README.md

 * All pdb files to be aligned must be in the same directory.
 * If manually selecting a file for reference it must be in the same director as all pdb files for alignment.

+### Who we are

+We are the Fragment 5, a group of students at the University of Oxford.